jingma-git/jingma-git.github.io/_pages/about.md

 Currently, I am focused on making 3D generation and animation as easy as possible--- enabling the creation of virtual worlds and facilitating human interaction within them.
 Recently, I am exploring next research topics and would welcome any discussions.
-Feel free to email me if you're interested!
+Feel free to email me !

 Education
 ======